hemanth-iisc-ee/Leading-Eigen-Vectors/README.md

 # Leading-Eigen-Vectors
-Simple code to compute the two leading eigen vectors and eigen values of a real symetric matric.
+Simple code to compute the two leading eigen vectors and eigen values of a real symetric matrix.
 The code uses the Symbolic Math (sympy) library.

 # First Eigen Vector/Value